Save a Spot – Popular Tour to Culebra

-Many travelers staying on the main island of Puerto Rico head to Culebra for a day trip with Flamenco Beach on their main attraction on the list.
+Many travelers staying on the main island of Puerto Rico head to Culebra for a day trip with Flamenco Beach as their main attraction on the list.
 We invite Culebra’s visitors to rent a jeep or golf cart and simply take an hour to drive around the island.
-We won’t say more… because once you drive around, we can only tell you that you’ll be going back in order to explore all those amazing beaches and off the beaten paths you saw for a moment as you took a quick drive.
-Be sure to have your camera ready, you’ll want to photograph colorful homes, the beautiful Ensenada bay, the green rolling hills, spectacular sweeping vistas of the coastline dotted with sailboats… and the chicken crossings.
+Once you drive around, we are confident you’ll join the long list of travelers that come back for the island’s enchanting allure.
+You’ll be making many stops along the way, you’ll want to photograph colorful homes, the beautiful Ensenada bay, the green rolling hills, spectacular sweeping vistas of the coastline dotted with sailboats… and the chicken crossings.